gushers/candybar/README.md

 });
 ```

-This will create a beautiful blank canvas. 🙌🏻
+which will leave you with a beautiful blank canvas. 🙌🏻

 ## Canvas options